zks-protocol/zks-vpn/ZKS-Revised_Protocol.md

 ## 1. Abstract
 The ZKS-Revised Protocol is a trustless, metadata-free overlay network designed to provide stronger anonymity than Tor.
 It eliminates the "Direct Connection" vulnerability of onion routing by introducing **Blind Relays** and replaces trusted directory authorities with **Swarm Entropy** for key generation.

-## 2. Network Architecture: "Triple-Blind"
+## 2. Network Topology: "Faisal-Swarm"

-Unlike Tor, where nodes connect directly (revealing IPs to each other), ZKS nodes communicate exclusively through a Blind Relay.
+Unlike Tor, where nodes connect directly (revealing IPs to each other), ZKS uses the **Faisal-Swarm Topology**.
+Nodes communicate exclusively through a Blind Relay, creating a "Split Knowledge" graph.

-### Topology
+### Architecture: "Triple-Blind"
 ```
 [Client] --(Encrypted Tunnel A)--> [Blind Relay] --(Encrypted Tunnel B)--> [Exit Peer]
 ```